 Between the two mattresses, the Casper Hybrid definitely features the better edge support.
-The coils are firmer toward the edge of the mattress which gives it a reinforced edge.
-I feel very secure sitting near the edge and when I am lying down, I feel less like I am going to roll off.
+The coils are firmer toward the edge of the mattress, which gives it a reinforced edge.
+I feel very secure while sitting near the edge, and when I am lying down, I feel less like I am going to roll off.

-You can see the Casper’s superior edge support in the photo below.
+You can see the Casper’s superior edge support in the photos below.

 Marten is a staff writer for us.
 He has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
 Here is what he thought about these mattresses:

 In terms of firmness, the Casper Hybrid was 6.5/10 and the Casper was a 6.5 or 7/10.
 They are very close in terms of firmness.

 Here is how I felt while sleeping on the Casper Hybrid: